 - shoes that can slip off of their foot

 What to wear for Horseback Riding Lessons

-If you are planning to begin horseback riding lessons, you may feel some combination of excited and scared about this new adventure.
+If you are planning to begin horseback riding lessons, you may feel some combination of excitement and fear about this new adventure.
 Being comfortable, being safe, and fitting in are all valid concerns when it comes to figuring out what to wear for your horseback riding lesson.